Carina-P/ms3-best-books/TESTS.md

     - Press "Book Details"
     - Look for review and notice if changed.

-Test use case US_012: As a user I want to remove my opinion of a book.
+Testing use case US_012, As a user I want to remove my opinion of a book:

 **TC_014** Remove opinion
 How to test:
     - Log in with same user as added review and grade for